liangyuanruo/eslint-plugin-typesafe/README.md

 f() // No type error
 ```

-Mre confusingly, the following functions have the same type signature:
+More confusingly, the following functions have the same type signature:

 ```ts
 function f(x: number): number {